ireapps/coding-for-journalists/docs/pt2.md

 A big thank you to [Anthony DeBarros](https://twitter.com/anthonydb) for allowing us to present a modified version of his web scraping example from [python-get-started](https://github.com/anthonydb/python-get-started).

-This exercise contains six files:
+We'll use the following files:

 - **scrape.py**: The file we'll use to write our scraping script, following the comments.